The Lone Star Tick: What to Know About the Tick that Causes a Red Meat Allergy

 How is this allergy diagnosed and treated?
 Can it be cured?

 Unlike most allergic reactions, the alpha-gal reaction is delayed, usually appearing several hours after exposure to red meat.
 Typical allergic reactions include hives, swelling, wheezing.
 Some people may also experience abdominal symptoms such as cramping, pain, diarrhea, and nausea, and new research shows some people may only experience abdominal symptoms.
-Your doctor can do a blood test to see if you have alpha-gal antibodies to confirm this is what’s causing your allergy.
+While some patients with alpha-gal syndrome may have only mild symptoms, approximately 60% of patients experience anaphylaxis, a severe and potentially life-threatening allergic reaction.
+This is why it’s important for patients speak to their health care providers about a referral to a specialist to determine the need for testing and a specific treatment plan.

-For most people, over-the-counter antihistamines may be sufficient as treatment.
-If the allergic reaction is more intense, the person should seek immediate medical care and may need to carry a device to inject epinephrine, commonly known as an EpiPen.
-Unfortunately, there isn’t a cure, but the allergy does appear to wane over time, lasting anywhere from one to five years.
-So the good news is people who have alpha-gal may be able to go back to eating red meat.
+Over-the-counter antihistamines may be sufficient as treatment for some people.
+However, if experiencing a more severe reaction, that person should seek immediate medical care and may need to carry a device to inject epinephrine, commonly known as an EpiPen, to help protect against a subsequent reaction to alpha-gal.
+Unfortunately there isn’t a cure, but the allergy does appear to wane over time, lasting anywhere from one to five years.

 Is the best treatment then to simply avoid eating red meat?